Most of us take artificial intelligence (or AI) for granted without understanding just how commonplace it has become in our lives.

 Okay, so AI does have a dark side.
 Will it grow so smart that it eventually enslaves us?
 No. That’s Hollywood nonsense, as Hollywood delights in offering up scripts about psychopathic robots.
 But still, computers can malfunction.

-And some kinds of AI are both expensive and potentially environmentally harmful due to the sheer amount of energy they require, according to a 2019 study from the University of Massachusetts.
+And some kinds of AI, such as NLP, are both expensive and potentially environmentally harmful due to the sheer amount of energy they require.

 The biggest complaints revolve around privacy and security.
 Big data, when used properly, has the power to make our lives easier.
 But the government can get their paws on the data, as can criminals.